bobby285271/cjs-1-70-rebase/doc/Logging.md

 a JavaScript `Error()` object, with an optional prefix.

 It is commonly used in conjunction with `try...catch` blocks to log errors while still trapping the exception.
-An example in `gjs-console` with a backtrace:
+An example in `cjs-console` with a backtrace:

 ```js
 $ gjs